diegoado/DiscoveryTripAPI/README.md

 ## Users

-#### **Create User**
+#### **Create a User**

   Adds a new user to the mobile application.
   The user name and email is validated to avoid creating duplicates in the application.

 * **URL**